-| (early Casio with unusual semi- analogue sound) |
+| early Casio with unusual semi- analogue sound |

-This instrument from 1981 was the direct successor of the Casiotone 201 (world first Casio keyboard) and behaves very similar.
+This instrument from 1981 (service manual date) was the direct successor of the Casiotone 201 (world first Casio keyboard) and behaves very similar.
 The Casiotone 202 sound bank had already 49 sounds at a time where other preset keyboards still had maximum about 12 or 20 preset sounds.
-But otherwise it had no selectable envelopes anymore, which basically doubled the number of available sounds of the 201, but the Casiotone 202 instead had 3 different vibrato variants and a real sustain switch.
+But otherwise it has no selectable envelopes anymore, which basically doubled the number of available sounds of the 201, but the Casiotone 202 instead had 3 different vibrato variants and a real sustain switch.
 This instrument was also released with a white/ aluminium coloured case.

 ![]() |